Anhtram-NodeJS/UserLocation/README.md

 This API exposes the following two endpoints:

 1. POST /visit
   a.
-Accepts POST requests with ‘application/json’ types
+Accepts POST requests with ‘application/json’ types.
   b.
 The schema for submitted objects is as follows:
       1. userId ​- the user that is submitting the location
       2. name ​- the name of the location